atsa-es/MARSS/.github/ISSUE_TEMPLATE/x-new-release.md

 - [ ] https://cran.r-project.org/submit.html

 The items below are for cases where you are submitting the package files without any extra processing.
 I process my vignette PDFs separately, so the below won't work.
-But when submitting there is a link to check the tar.gz file on Windows.

 * `devtools::check_win_devel()`
 * `rhub::check_for_cran()`
 *  `revdepcheck::revdep_check(num_workers = 4)`

+Instead use
+* The link to check the tar.gz file on Windows.
+* `rhub::check_for_cran("../rhub::check_for_cran("../MARSS_3.11.9.tar.gz")` on the processed tar.gz file

 Submit to CRAN:

+You could do this, but I upload the tag.gz to CRAN
 * `usethis::use_version('patch')`
 * `devtools::submit_cran()`
 * Approve email